ingenious/async-methods/README-0.1.x.md

 ```

 #### am.forEach(array,fn)
-where fn is either a function that accepts a callback, or a generator.
-Anonymous and named claes can also be used to access ***async/await***
+where fn is either a function that accepts a callback, or a generator
 ```

    am.forEach([3, 4, 5], function (value, cb) {